Differential Privacy in Aggregated Mobility Networks: Balancing Privacy and Utility

 \textbf{Privacy of Offline Locations:} Prefix-tree based aggregation is popular for achieving location privacy.
 One of the earlier methods creates a prefix tree and adds noise to the output node counts to achieve generalized trajectories \cite{chen2012differentially}.
 Another prefix-tree and DP-based trajectory privacy method is proposed in \cite{zhao2020novel} where authors used minimum description length method for clustering the trajectory segments on prefix-tree and injected a controlled noise to the count of clusters.
 Since generating differentially private trajectories requires a dense trajectory population to generalize or group trajectories, it is difficult to privatize individual trajectories.
 The methods presented in \cite{jiang2013publishing, shao2013publishing} aim to preserve the privacy of a trajectory using differential privacy.

-Recently an aggregate mobility data publication approach using a count-min-sketch method is presented in \cite{zhang2021differential}.
+There are different research directions regarding the type of aggregated geospatial data that is released: trajectories, networks, and statistics.
+Recently, a trajectory aggregation mechanism with DP was presented in \cite{ghazi2022private}, where the aggregation range was found privately using the Sparse Vector Technique (SVT).
+Inspired by this paper, we apply the SVT to our private range mechanism.
+An aggregate mobility data publication approach using a count-min-sketch method is presented in \cite{zhang2021differential} for mobility distributions.
 This work evaluates the proposed aggregation mechanism against trajectory recovery attack model \cite{xu2017trajectory}.
 The framework studied in \cite{fan2013adaptive} applies filtering and adaptive sampling methods with differential privacy for sharing aggregate time-series statistics.